Strasser-Pablo/scheduler-plugins/README.md

 ## HyperAI Plugin Makefile

 The repository also includes full support for the **HyperAI** plugin, which connects to a Python gRPC server for advanced node scoring.
-The plugin supports both standalone service and sidecar deployment architectures.
+The plugin supports multiple deployment architectures including sidecar, service, and **DaemonSet** deployments.

 **Protocol Note:**
-The HyperAI plugin now sends the full Pod and Node specs as JSON strings in the gRPC request, not just names.
+The HyperAI plugin sends the full Pod and Node specs as JSON strings in the gRPC request, not just names.
 See `pkg/hyperai/README.md` for details and proto example.

 ### HyperAI Architecture Options

+**DaemonSet Deployment (Recommended for Production)**: Node agents run on every node via DaemonSet for distributed, node-specific scoring
-**Sidecar Deployment (Recommended)**: Scheduler and gRPC server run in the same pod for minimal latency **Service Deployment**: gRPC server runs as separate service for independent scaling
+**Sidecar Deployment**: Scheduler and gRPC server run in the same pod for minimal latency **Service Deployment**: gRPC server runs as separate service for independent scaling

 ### HyperAI Targets